 Jurisdiction of courts: The Ordinance bars civil courts and other authorities from entertaining cases against enemy properties.
 However, it allows a person aggrieved by an order of the central government to appeal to the High Court, regarding whether a property is enemy property.
-Such an appeal will have to be filed within 60 days (extendable upto 120 days).
+Such an appeal will have to be filed within 60 days (extendable up to 120 days).

-Powers of the Custodian: The 1968 Act authorised the Custodian to take measures to preserve enemy property, and maintain the enemy and his family if they are in India, from the income derived from the property.
+Powers of the Custodian: The 1968 Act authorized the Custodian to take measures to preserve enemy property, and maintain the enemy and his family if they are in India, from the income derived from the property.
 The Ordinance removes the duty to maintain the enemy and his family.
-Further, the Ordinance amends the Public Premises Act, 1971 to provide the Custodian the power to remove unauthorised occupants and construction from enemy properties.
+Further, the Ordinance amends the Public Premises Act, 1971 to provide the Custodian the power to remove unauthorized occupants and construction from enemy properties.

-The above amendments will help in plugging the loopholes in the Act to ensure that the enemy properties that have been vested in the Custodian remain so and they do not revert back to the enemy subject or enemy firm.
+Importantly, the above amendments will help in plugging the loopholes in the Act to ensure that the enemy properties that have been vested in the Custodian remain so and they do not revert back to the enemy subject or enemy firm.